nlkitai/nlux/pipeline/npm/nlux-react/README.md

 import {useAdapter} from '@nlux/openai-react';

 const MyChatComp = () => {
-    const gpt4Adapter = useAdapter('openai/gpt4', {
+    const chatGptAdapter = useAdapter('openai/gpt', {
         apiKey: 'YOUR_OPEN_AI_API_KEY',
-        dataExchangeMode: 'stream',
         // 👇 Instruct ChatGPT how to behave (optional)
+        initialSystemMessage:
-        initialSystemMessage: 'I am a PHD student doing a thesis about ' + 'nuclear physics.
-Act as a Nobel Prize in Physics winner ' + 'who is helping me in my research.'
+            'Act as a Nobel Prize in Physics winner who is ' + 'helping a PHD student in their research' });
-    });

     return (
         <ConvoPit
-            adapter={gpt4Adapter}
+            adapter={chatGptAdapter}
             promptBoxOptions={{
-                placeholder: 'How can I help?'
+                placeholder: 'Ask me anything about nuclear physics!'
             }}
         />
     );